 Another simple way to show your appreciation for drivers is to just cover a meal for them.
 Taking them out personally to lunch when they are in town will be something they will look forward to and boast about.
 Find out what some of their favorite restaurants are and let them know it is covered by the company.
 For greater impact, you can have company leadership cook and serve a meal for many drivers together all at once.
 Inquiring about favorite dishes or bringing your own homemade recipes adds a special touch.
 If you’re unable to schedule something to treat a driver to lunch, arrange for packed lunches for drivers to take on the road with them.

 While the occasional small gift will be much appreciated, you can create some buzz and excitement about giveaways that fosters more engagement.
 This works best for larger and more expensive gifts.
-Usually giveaways will be used for special events or occasions such as National Truck Driver Appreciation Week, but you can pleasantly surprise drivers by engaging in this at any time during the year.
+Usually, giveaways will be used for special events or occasions such as National Truck Driver Appreciation Week.
+That said, you can pleasantly surprise drivers by engaging in this at any time during the year.
 Drivers can enter into drawings to win prizes covered by the company, such as new tech or gadgets.
 Make sure to highlight the winners and encourage more people to enter the drawing next time.
 Giveaways can be a popular way to build some driver engagement.

 7. Solicit Feedback and Send Encouragement